orefalo/g2/README.md

 ##TODO

+* g track in non repo -> should warn early, also applies to other cmds
 * g remote: when resetting origin, prompt user to override existing
 * g track origin/blabla - if origin/blabla not setup, prompt user to fetch from origin
 * g br newbranch (from a branch with no remote) -> does prompt to create the branch